-5. In his parting speech to Israel how did Samuel defend his integrity, and what did the people acknowledge?
+5. In his parting speech to Israel as their ruler, how did Samuel defend his integrity, and what did the people acknowledge?
 1 Sam.
 12:3, 4.

-NOTE.-"Samuel was not seeking merely to justify his own course.
+Note.-"Samuel was not seeking merely to justify his own course.
 He had previously set forth the principles that should govern both the king and the people, and he desired to add to his words the weight of his own example.
-From childhood he had been connected with the work of God, and during his long life one object had been ever before him,-the glory of God and the highest good of Jsrael."-Patriarchs and Prophets, page 614
+From childhood he had been connected with the work of God, and during his long life one object had been ever before him-the glory of God and the highest good of Israel."-Patriarchs and Prophets, page 614.

-- 6. What reason for faithfully serving God was set before Israel in the days of Samuel?
+6. What reason for faithfully serving God was set before Israel in the days of Samuel?
 1 Sam.
+12:24.

-12:24. - 7.
-What did Job do when deprived of his dearest possessions?
-Job 1:20-22. - 8.
-What example of faithfulness did Daniel set?
+8. What example of faithfulness did Daniel set?
 Dan.
 6:10.

 Note.-"Why should he cease to pray now, when he most needed to pray?
-Rather would he relinquish life itself, than his hope of help in God...
+Rather would he relinquish life itself, than his hope of help in God. . . .
 He did not try to conceal his act.
-Although he knew full well the consequences of his fidelity to God, his spirit faltered not...
-Neither the king nor his decree could make him swerve from allegiance to the King of kings."-Prophets and Kings, pages 541, 542.
+Although he knew full well the consequences of his fidelity to God, his spirit faltered not. . . .
+Neither the king nor his decree could make him swerve from allegiance to the King of kings."- Prophets and Kings, pages 541, 542.